luismanuelamengual/NeoPHP/README.md

 ```
 In this example all requests to the context "site/" will have session validation and redirect to portal if no session is started

-The after routes are specially usefull for output transformations.
+The **after routes are specially usefull for output transformations**.
 The result of the route is stored in the result parameter.
 This result may be modified to return another output.
 Example ...
 ```PHP
 Routes::any("/persons/", function() {
     return [{ "name"=>"Luis", "lastname"=>"Amengual", "age"=>35 }];